att/netarbiter/sds/install-kubeadm/TROUBLESHOOT.md

 [discovery] Failed to connect to API Server "135.207.240.41:6443": there is no JWS signed token in the cluster-info ConfigMap.
 This token id "461371" is invalid for this cluster, can't connect
 ```

-- Solution: From the master node, find a corrent token by:
+- Solution: From the master node, find a correct token by:
 ```
 sudo kubeadm token list
 ```